rohanvanaparthi/Data-Management-Final-Project/README.md

 ### Running the Notebook

 Open and execute the `Final_Project.ipynb` Jupyter Notebook cell by cell.
 Ensure you downloaded the dataset and it is inside the same folder as your .ipynb.
+Make sure the csv file is called the same thing as what the code is reading with the line: df = pd.read_csv('ev_charging_patterns.csv')

 ---